-Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Obtaining, Evaluating, and Communicating Information: • Gather, read, synthesize information from multiple appropriate sources; assess the credibility, accuracy, and possible bias of each publication and methods used; and describe how they are supported or not supported by evidence.
+Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Obtaining, Evaluating, and Communicating Information: Gather, read, synthesize information from multiple appropriate sources; assess the credibility, accuracy, and possible bias of each publication and methods used; and describe how they are supported or not supported by evidence.
 In artificial selections, humans have the capacity to influence certain characteristics of organisms by selective breeding.
 One can choose desired parental traits by genes, which are then passed on to offspring.
-Engineering advances have led to important discoveries in virtually every field of science, and scientific discoveries have led to the development of entire industries and engineered systems. more than one cause, and some cause and
+Engineering advances have led to important discoveries in virtually every field of science, and scientific discoveries have led to the development of entire industries and engineered systems.
+Cause and Effect: Phenomena may have more than one cause, and some cause and effect relationships in systems can only be described using probability.
 8.LS4.6 Use mathematical representations to support explanations of how natural selection may lead to increases and decreases of specific traits in populations over time.
 Clarification Statement: Emphasis is on using mathematical models, probability statements, and proportional reasoning to support explanations of trends in changes to populations over time.
-Assessment Boundary: The assessment should provide evidence of students' abilities to explain trends in data for the number of individuals with specific traits changing over time.
-Assessment does not include Hardy Weinberg calculations.

-Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Using Mathematics and Computational Thinking: Use mathematical representation to describe and/or support scientific conclusions and design solutions.
+Assessment Boundary: The assessment should provide evidence of students' abilities to explain trends in data for the number of individuals with specific traits changing over Weinberg calculations. time.
+Assessment does not include Hardy Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Using Mathematics and Computational Thinking: Use mathematical representation to describe and/or support scientific conclusions and design solutions.
 Adaptation by natural selection acting over generations is one important process by which species change over time in response to changes in environmental conditions.
 Traits that support successful survival and reproduction in the new environment become more common; those that do not become less common.
 Thus, the distribution of traits in a population change.
-Cause and Effect: • Phenomena may have more than one cause, and some cause and effect relationships in systems can only be described using probability.
+Cause and Effect: Phenomena may have more than one cause, and some cause and effect relationships in systems can only be described using probability.

-8.ESS1.1 Develop and use a model of the Earth-sun-moon system to describe the cyclic patterns of lunar phases, eclipses of the sun and moon, and seasons.
+8.ESS1.1 Develop and use a model of the Earth-Sun-Moon system to describe the cyclic patterns of lunar phases, eclipses of the Sun and Moon, and seasons.

-Clarification Statement: Earth's rotation relative to the positions of the moon and sun describes the occurrence of tides; the revolution of Earth around the sun explains the annual cycle of the apparent movement of the constellations in the night sky; the moon's revolution around Earth explains the cycle of spring/neap tides and the occurrence of eclipses; and the moon's elliptical orbit mostly explains the occurrence of total and annular eclipses.
-The position and tilt of Earth, as it revolves around the sun, explain why seasons occur.
+Clarification Statement: Earth's rotation relative to the positions of the Moon and Sun describes the occurrence of tides; the revolution of Earth around the Sun explains the annual cycle of the apparent movement of the constellations in the night sky; the Moon's revolution around Earth explains the cycle of spring/neap tides and the occurrence of eclipses; and the Moon's elliptical orbit mostly explains the occurrence of total and annular eclipses.
+The position and tilt of Earth, as it revolves around the Sun, explain why seasons occur.
 Examples of models can be physical, graphical, or conceptual.
 Assessment Boundary: Definitions of spring or neap tides should not be included.

 Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Developing and Using Models: Develop and use a model to describe a phenomenon.
-Patterns of the apparent motion of the sun, the moon, and stars in the sky can be observed, described, predicted, and explained with models.
-The model of the solar system can explain eclipses of the sun and the moon.
-Earth's spin axis is fixed in direction over the short term, but tilted relative to its orbit around the sun.
-The seasons are a result of it's tilt and are caused by the differential intensity of sunlight on different areas of Earth across the year.
-Patterns: Patterns can be used to identify cause-and-effect relationships.
+Patterns of the apparent motion of the Sun, the Moon, and stars in the sky can be observed, described, predicted, and explained with models.
+The model of the solar system can explain eclipses of the Sun and the Moon.
+Earth's spin axis is fixed in direction over the short term but tilted relative to its orbit around the Sun.
+The seasons are a result of its tilt and are caused by the differential intensity of sunlight on different areas of Earth across the year.
+Patterns: Patterns can be used to identify cause-and- effect relationships.